hfcalderong/Stochastic_Optimization_Staff_Scheduling/README.md

 # Stochastic Optimization - Staff Scheduling
 Creates a labor schedule for a retailer that minimizes total cost while preserving a given service level target.
 The schedule is built using Python v.
 3.7.1 + Gurobi v.
-8.1.1 to solve the Mixed Integer Programming problem with probability constraints.
+8.1.1 to solve a Mixed Integer Programming problem with probability constraints.

 Contributors: Felipe Calderon, Nikki Gong, Rebecca Peng, Vivian Peng